 Make the Filling

-Preheat oven to 350 F (175 C).
-Lightly butter a 9x13 baking dish.
+Preheat the oven to 350 F/175 C. Lightly butter a 9 x 13 baking dish.

-Place a tablespoon of the filling at one end of the strip and roll up into a cylinder, tucking in any stray pieces of dough.
-Take care to roll the pastry tightly so that the filling is securely enclosed.
+Place a tablespoon of the filling at one end of the strip and roll it up into a cylinder, tucking in any stray pieces of dough.
+Carefully roll the pastry tightly so the filling is securely enclosed.
 Repeat with the remaining dough and filling.

-Place the rolls seam-side down in the prepared baking dish, close together but not squashed, and brush well with remaining butter.
+Place the rolls seam-side down in the prepared baking dish, close together but not squashed, and brush well with butter.
 Bake for 45 to 60 minutes, until golden brown and crispy looking.